 Certificates issued by approved inspection stations

-Vehicles are inspected by approved examiners who have been accredited by the Department of Transport and Main Roads.
+Vehicles are inspected at an AIS by approved examiners who have been accredited by the Department of Transport and Main Roads.

 Electronically issued inspection certificates

-Some AIS now issue safety certificates and certificates of inspection electronically.
-Most electronically issued inspection certificates will be automatically submitted online to the department by the AIS.
+Some AIS issue safety certificates and certificates of inspection electronically.
+Most electronically issued inspection certificates will be automatically submitted online by the AIS to the Department of Transport and Main Roads.

-The AIS can print or email you a PDF of the electronically issued inspection certificate for your records.
+The AIS can print or email a PDF of the electronically issued inspection certificate to you for your records.

-In most circumstances you won't need to lodge your electronically issued inspection certificate with the department, for example:
+In most circumstances you won't need to lodge your electronically issued inspection certificate with the Department of Transport and Main Roads, for example:

-In some cases an unassigned certificate is issued when your vehicle's details are not recorded in our system (for example, interstate registered vehicles) or do not match what is already recorded in our system.
-The AIS will advise if you need to present this certificate in person at a transport and motoring customer service centre.
+In some cases an unassigned certificate is issued when your vehicle's details are not recorded in the Department of Transport and Main Roads system (for example, interstate registered vehicles) or do not match what is already recorded in the Department of Transport and Main Roads system.
+The AIS will advise if you need to present this inspection certificate in person at a transport and motoring customer service centre.

 Example electronic certificates